Naturalization in Berlin

 Ordinary and legal residence in Germany

 One of the main requirements for naturalization in Berlin is linked to previous residence in Germany.
-In order to be naturalized, the applicant's habitual and legal residence must have been in Germany for more than eight years, as a rule.
-In certain situations, however, this required duration of habitual and legal residence can be shortened.
+In order to be naturalized, the applicant's habitual and lawful place of residence must generally have been in Germany for more than five years.
+In certain situations, however, this required period of habitual and lawful residence can be shortened.

 Identity verification